Should the MAH send ICSRs to the Norwegian Medicines Agency (NoMA)?

 Which contact address should be used in case of system failure?

-Procedures in case of system failure are described in the EMA-document e-transmission of ICSRs to the EMA:
+Procedures in case of system failure are described on EMAs website.

-How will the new Pharmacovigilance legislation (July 2012) be implemented in Norway?
+How has the Pharmacovigilance legislation (from July 2012) been implemented in Norway?

 Does NoMA have a list of journals to be reviewed by the MAHs?